A modern medium van with high payload ratings

 The seats are comfortable, but again, aren’t very spacious.
 The steering column and driver’s seat are fully adjustable but they don’t slide too far back, which may hinder some taller drivers.

 Worse still, on right-hand drive versions of the Expert, the pedals and the steering wheel are noticeably offset, so you find yourself sitting in a slightly twisted position.
-This is very poor for a van that went on sale in 2016.
+This is very poor for a van that first went on sale as recently as 2016.

 There are a number of useful storage spaces but they are quite small - the only exception being the cubby underneath the standard-fit passenger bench seat.

 A 'Moduwork' load-through bulkhead is fitted as standard from Professional grade upwards, and this not only comes with an outer passenger seat that folds out of the way to accomodate longer loads but also a middle passenger seat that converts into a desk.